rumbu13/convention/convention.md

 #### String

-- String types are limited to 268,435,456 characters
+- String types are limited to 268,435,456 bytes
 - An empty string ("") is a valid payload

 #### Integer